Updated: April 8, 2026

 Another factor in the price of the service is the tax amount owed by the taxpayer.
 As the tax amount increases, the complexity of services usually increases.
 For example, the IRS requires more documentation and financial information for taxpayers that owe over $50,000.
 By extension, the more you owe, the higher fees you may end up paying, and conversely, if you don't owe much, the fees for tax relief services may be lower.

-Pricing Guide for Specific Tax Relief Services
+Tax Relief Services Cost Guide

 Below you will find the standard services offered by tax relief companies and the average fees associated with each service.
 Realize, in most cases, tax preparation is a separate fee in and of itself unless the tax preparation is simple.